OpenDataScotland/jkan/_datasets/perth+%26+kinross+council-polling+places.md

 ---
 category:
 - Elections / Politics
-date_created: ArcGIS Hub Dataset
+date_created: '2022-08-18'
-date_updated: '2022-08-18T11:37:22.212996'
+date_updated: '2022-08-18'
 license: No licence
 maintainer: Perth & Kinross Council
-notes: <p><font size='3'>Location of polling places to be used for elections in PKC.\xa0A polling place is a building or area in which a polling station is located.
-There can be more than one polling station in a polling place.
-Polling Places can change over time due to the availability of the buildings.</font></p>
+notes: "<p><font size='3'>Location of polling places to be used for elections in PKC.\_\
+  A polling place is a building or area in which a polling station is located.
+There\
+  \ can be more than one polling station in a polling place.
+Polling Places can change\
+  \ over time due to the availability of the buildings.</font></p>"
 organization: Perth & Kinross Council
 original_dataset_link: https://data.pkc.gov.uk/dataset/polling-places
 records: null